ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

     ## [1] 10

 Detail of factors and assigned samples: 30 rows for 30 samples.
-You can see a number “1” in the corresponding replicates of each sample.
+You can see a number “1” on the corresponding replicates of each sample.
 Note that **dgList3$samples$group0** is not present.
 As a time series, all factors will be compared against time0.